-- 6.27 Upon conclusion of the Formal Resolution process, Council must: - (a) review the report of the Investigator; - (b) conduct a closed meeting regarding the complaint in accordance with the process described in sections 6.31 to 6.34 of this Bylaw; and - (c) at the closed meeting, consider the factors described in section 6.28 and the measures enumerated in section 6.29.
+- 6.31 Upon conclusion of the Formal Resolution process, Council must: - (a) review the report of the Investigator; - (b) conduct a meeting regarding the complaint in accordance with the process described in sections 6.36 to 6.39 of this bylaw; and - (c) at the meeting, consider the factors described in section 6.33 and the measures enumerated in section 6.34. - 6.32 An investigation report may be considered by Council in a closed meeting for a valid reason under section 90 of the Community Charter, including for the purpose of receiving legal advice, or to ensure compliance with the Freedom of Information and Protection of Privacy Act.
+However, Council's deliberation and vote in relation to any measures to be imposed against the Council Member will be held in a meeting that is open to the public, unless there is a valid reason to do so under the Community Charter.
+If the Council meeting or a part of the meeting is closed, Council will release a summary of the investigation report and any measures imposed against the Council Member in a form that complies with the District's obligations regarding the disclosure of personal information set out in the Freedom of Information and Protection of Privacy Act.
+In some instances, compliance with the Freedom of Information and Protection of Privacy Act may restrict what Council is entitled to release to the public. - 6.33 In determining the appropriate measure, Council will consider the following factors: - (a) the degree and nature of the conduct; - (b) whether the contravention was a single or repeated act; - (c) whether the Council Member was told that the conduct was unwelcome or offensive, and nonetheless continued the conduct; - (d) the nature of the work relationship of the complainant and the respondent, and whether the Council Member was in a position of authority over the complainant, such that the degree and nature of the conduct was thereby exacerbated by an abuse of power; - (e) the impact of the contravention on the complainant; - (f) the Council Member's acknowledgment of wrongdoing; and - (g) the Council Member's history of other contraventions.

-- 6.28 In determining the appropriate measure, Council will consider the following factors: - (a) the degree and nature of the conduct; - (b) whether the contravention was a single or repeated act; - (c) whether the Council Member was told that the conduct was unwelcome or offensive, and nonetheless continued the conduct; - (d) the nature of the work relationship of the complainant and the respondent, and whether the Council Member was in a position of authority over the complainant, such that the degree and nature of the conduct was thereby exacerbated by an abuse of power; - (e) the impact of the contravention on the complainant; - (f) the Council Member's acknowledgment of wrongdoing; and - (g) the Council Member's history of other contraventions. - 6.29 Council may, by resolution, impose one or more of the following measures on a Council Member after considering the factors outlined in section 6.28: - (a) a written apology from the Council Member; - (b) removal of the Council Member from appointments such as chairperson, committees, commissions or other Advisory Bodies; - (c) motion of censure; - (d) mandatory training on District Business, the Community Charter, or this Bylaw; - (e) referral to a prosecutor or police; - (f) any other action recommended by the investigator; and - (g) any other measure permitted by the Community Charter, the Local Government Act, the Local Elections Campaign Financing Act and the Charter of Rights and Freedoms. - 6.30 A Council decision to impose one or more of the measures enumerated in section 6.29 must be: - (a) made in writing; and - (b) provided to both the complainant and Council Member within 10 business days of the Council meeting at which the decision to impose measures was made.
+- 6.34 Council may, by resolution, impose one or more of the following measures on a Council Member after considering the factors outlined in section 6.33: - (a) a written apology from the Council Member; - (b) removal of the Council Member from appointments such as chairperson, committees, commissions or other Advisory Bodies; - (c) motion of censure; - (d) mandatory training on District Business, the Community Charter, or this bylaw; - (e) referral to a prosecutor or police; - (f) any other action recommended by the investigator; and - (g) any other measure permitted by the Community Charter, the Local Government Act, the Local Elections Campaign Financing Act and the Charter of Rights and Freedoms. - 6.35 A Council decision to impose one or more of the measures enumerated in section 6.34 must be communicated in writing to both the complainant and Council Member within 10 business days of the Council meeting at which the decision to impose measures was made.